Chart Color Schemes

 Employment conditions in Crows Nest - Waverton remain below the national average according to AreaSearch analysis

-Crows Nest - Waverton has a highly educated workforce, with the technology sector notably represented.
-As of June 2025, its unemployment rate is 4.4%.
+Crows Nest - Waverton has an educated workforce with a notable presence in the technology sector.
+The unemployment rate is 4.4%.

-Conversely, construction shows lower representation at 4.2% compared to the regional average of 8.6%.
-Many residents commute elsewhere for work, as indicated by the Census working population count.
-Between June 2024 and June 2025, the labour force decreased by 0.1%, while employment declined by 1.6%, leading to an unemployment rate rise of 1.4 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.6% during this period.
-As of Sep-25, NSW's employment has contracted by 0.41%, with the state unemployment rate at 4.3%.
-Nationally, the unemployment rate is 4.5%, and employment growth is 0.26%.
-Jobs and Skills Australia forecasts national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Crows Nest - Waverton's employment mix suggests local growth of approximately 7.8% over five years and 15.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, construction shows lower representation compared to the regional norm.
+Although local job opportunities exist, many residents commute elsewhere for work.
+Between June 2024 and June 2025, the labour force decreased by 0.1% while employment declined by 1.6%, leading to a rise in unemployment rate of 1.4 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.6%.
+As of Nov-25, NSW's employment contracted by 0.03%, with an unemployment rate of 3.9%, slightly lower than the national rate of 4.3%.
+Jobs and Skills Australia forecasts national employment to grow by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Crows Nest - Waverton's current employment mix suggests local job growth could reach 7.8% in five years and 15.3% in ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment